 As distinguished Stanford economist and author Thomas Sowell put it: “Racism is not dead.
 But it is on life-support, kept alive mainly by the people who use it for an excuse or to keep minority communities fearful or resentful enough to turn out as a voting bloc on election day. … Have we become a country whose leaders are charlatans, and whose people are sheep?”

-Today, Black History Month is known in politically correct parlance as “African-American History Month,” hyphenated-Americanism, i.e., another of the Democrat Party’s divisive political devices.
+Today, Black History Month is known in politically correct parlance as “African-American History Month,” hyphenated-Americanism, i.e., another of the Democrat Party’s divisive political devices to foment disunity.
 JFK’s former senior advisor and noted Harvard historian Arthur Schlesinger wrote in his 1991 book, The Disuniting of America, a benchmark classic on ethnocentric division, that the “cult of ethnicity” would result in “the fragmentation and tribalization of America.”
 He warned that multiculturalists are “very often ethnocentric separatists who see little in the Western heritage other than Western crimes.”
 He noted that “hyphenated-Americanism” would be a tool of their divisive efforts.

-The result of America’s disuniting, as Schlesinger predicted, is now the Left’s sprawling identity politics ethnocentric cult, including the rise of “black privilege” by some who identify as “African-American.”
+The result of America’s disuniting, as Schlesinger predicted, is now the Left’s sprawling identity politics ethnocentric cult, including the rise of “black supremacy” by some who identify as “African-American.”

 For the record, a person who identifies as a hyphenated-American but who was not actually born in the country (or continent) that precedes the hyphen, is guilty of cultural appropriation — falsely claiming the nationality of one group by a member of another group.
-For example, Elon Musk is actually an African-American, born in Africa but immigrated to America.
+For example, entrepreneur Elon Musk is actually an African-American, born in Africa but immigrated to America.

 Of course, there are a growing number of black Americans who reject such ethnic and cultural disunity, but do so at great peril to their careers and risk of being the next victim of cancel culture mob.

-Before cancel culture could be instantaneously activated, recall that back in 2006 there was a memorable exchange of ideas between actor Morgan Freeman and “60 Minutes” co-host Mike Wallace.
+Before leftists could instantaneously cancel someone with whom they disagreed, recall that in 2006 there was a memorable exchange of ideas between actor Morgan Freeman and “60 Minutes” co-host Mike Wallace.
 When asked his opinion about Black History Month, Freeman responded, “Ludicrous.
 You going to relegate my history to a month?”
 He added: “I don’t want a Black History Month.
 Black history is American history.”
 (Of course, CBS has removed that video, but for the moment it can still be viewed here.)

-Needless to say, in recent years, Freeman has taken a beating for daring to challenge the racial orthodoxy now associated with Black History Month.
+Needless to say, Freeman has taken a beating for daring to challenge the racial orthodoxy now associated with Black History Month.

-That orthodoxy notwithstanding, as President Ford insisted in 1976, we should “seize the opportunity to honor the too-often neglected accomplishments of Black Americans.”
+That current racial orthodoxy notwithstanding, as President Ford insisted in 1976, we should “seize the opportunity to honor the too-often neglected accomplishments of Black Americans.”

 And that brings me to a courageous woman, Mary Walker, whose story is not just another MSM “African-American History Month” entry.